-Newborns sleep a lot, but not for very long at any one time.
+Newborns sleep a lot, the new born baby’s sleep schedule is very unpredictable, but not for very long at any one time.
 Thankfully, there are ways to help ease your newborn into a regular schedule with quiet moments together where you engage his senses, leading to more sleep and more healthy development.

 The first few weeks of your baby’s life are all about adjustment — for your baby and you.
 It’s too soon to expect structured sleep patterns, so take your cues from your baby.